-The Java Add-in uses a mechanism that supports multiple Java environments (such as IBM JRE, Oracle JRE, Oracle JInitiator, and Zulu OpenJDK) and multiple Java versions (such as, JDK 1.6.x and 1.7.x ) without requiring any configuration changes.
+The Java Add-in uses a mechanism that supports multiple Java environments (such as IBM JRE, Oracle JRE, Oracle JInitiator, and Zulu OpenJDK) and Java versions (such as, JDK 1.6.x and 1.7.x) without requiring any configuration changes.
 (For a list of supported environments and versions, see the UFT One Support Matrix.)
 This mechanism is known as the dynamic transformation support mechanism.

 Note: To work, or stop working, with Java IBM versions 1.7 or later you do need to modify the JAVA_TOOL_OPTIONS environment variable.
 For details, see Java environment variables.

-The dynamic transformation support mechanism, adjusts the Java Add-in support classes according to the Java environment and version used.
+The dynamic transformation support mechanism adjusts the Java Add-in support classes according to the Java environment and version used.
 The mechanism uses the Tool Interface of the Java Virtual Machine (JVMTI).

-When you run the Java Add-in on different Java environments, the dynamic transformation support mechanism is invoked by the -agentlib:jvmhook, which is defined in the JAVA_TOOL_OPTIONS environment variable.
+When you run the Java Add-in on different Java environments, the dynamic transformation support mechanism is invoked by the -agentlib:jvmhook option defined in the JAVA_TOOL_OPTIONS environment variable.

 The Java agent searches for the jvmhook.dll according to the java.library.path system property.
-You can identify any override of this system property using the Java command line: -djava.library.path = <path> However, although you can override the java.library.path system property, we recommend extending the java.library.path and not to overwrite it.
+You can identify any override of this system property using the Java command line: -djava.library.path = <path>.

 By default, the value of the java.library.path system property is the system path.
 If your application is loaded with a different library path, you must either add the jvmhook.dll to a location within the java.library.path, or change the java.library.path to contain <Windows installation folder>/system32.